RodrigoGaluppo/MyNews-Python/README.md

 # MyNews-Python
- A sews scraper api made with python
+ A news scraper api made with python